Helicopter Transportable Vehicles

 It has been demonstrated with a variety of weapons including the 30mm M230LF.
-With a top speed of 153kph and maximum range of in excess of one thousand km at 40kph, it has a gross vehicle weight of 5,080kg, of which 2,585kg is payload.
+With a top speed of 153kph and a maximum range of in excess of one thousand km at 40kph, it has a gross vehicle weight of 5,080kg, of which 2,585kg is the payload.

 Based on their four-wheel steering GRF 5.12 platform, the Dutch company Defenture have developed the Air Transportable Tactical Vehicle for the Dutch special forces.